neuronsimulator/nrn/docs/coreneuron/how-to/coreneuron.md

     coreneuron.enable = True
     coreneuron.gpu = True # Only for GPU execution

-> To run a simulation with CoreNEURON h.cvode.cache_efficient(1) must also be set
+> NOTE: In order to run a simulation with CoreNEURON, h.cvode.cache_efficient(1) must also be set

 You can find an example of the in-memory mode usage of **CoreNEURON** [here](https://github.com/neuronsimulator/nrn/blob/master/test/coreneuron/test_direct.py)